-If you are going to be absent or late unexpectedly, you must call your Manager at or before the assigned starting time.
+If you are going to be absent or late unexpectedly, you must call your Supervisor at or before the assigned starting time.
 Texting your employer is unacceptable.
-Without this notification to your Manager, your absence will be counted as unexcused and could have a detrimental effect on your future employment.
+Without this notification to your Supervisor, your absence will be counted as unexcused and could have a detrimental effect on your future employment.

-Further, you are expected to remain at your work assignment for your full work period except for lunch and break periods.
-Do not leave the job without your Manager's permission.

-Anyone who is absent for more than one day must stay in regular contact with his/her Manager (i.e., three-day virus infection - call each day; 3 weeks leave for surgery - keep in regular contact).
+Further to this, you are expected to remain at your work assignment for your full work period except for lunch and break periods.
+Do not leave the job without your Supervisor's permission.
+Anyone who is absent for more than one day must stay in regular contact with his/her Supervisor (i.e., three-day virus infection - call each day; 3 weeks leave for surgery - keep in regular contact).

-6.12 Reporting Incidents
+6.12 Reporting Accidents and Incidents